 Dental abscesses can happen to anyone.
-It happens, most commonly, when you have a cavity that erodes through the enamel and dentin of your tooth, exposing the pulp to bacteria.
+It occurs most commonly when you have a cavity that erodes through the enamel and dentin of your tooth, exposing the pulp to bacteria.
 But some people develop abscesses in teeth that haven’t yet erupted through the gum.

 If you treat your dental abscess correctly, it is not life-threatening.
 Dentists can typically treat dental abscesses easily with antibiotics and/or a root canal.
 However, if the infection spreads and becomes more severe, you may need further treatment like an extraction and drainage of the swelling.

-A root canal treatment involves removing the dead and infected pulpal tissue of the affected tooth.
-Typically, the dentist will administer a local anesthetic to numb the parts of the mouth that are affected by the abscess for pain relief.
+A root canal treatment involves removing dead and infected pulpal tissue from the affected tooth.
+Typically, the dentist will administer a local anesthetic to numb the parts of the mouth affected by the abscess for pain relief.
 After cleaning out the pulp, the dentist will smooth it out and replace the pulp with a filling.

 If the infection is too severe and has spread, the dentist will likely prescribe antibiotics to kill off the bacteria.
 Antibiotics used to treat dental infections typically include penicillin and amoxicillin, though other options are available.